nashurgessa/Software-Testing-batch-2022-23/slides/L15-L18 Junit practices.md

 7.2.2.
 Using @CsvSource and @CsvFileSource
 7.2.3.
 Using @MethodSource for Complex Parameters
 7.3.
 Advantages of Data-Driven Testing
-8. Best Practices in JUnit Testing
-8.1.
-Writing Maintainable Test Code
-8.2.
-Ensuring Test Independence and Repeatibility
-8.3.
-Mocking External Dependencies
-9. Integrating JUnit Tests into Build Tools and CI/CD Pipelines 9.1.
-Using Maven or Gradle for JUnit Testing
-9.2.
-Integration with Continuous Integration Tools

 ### 1. Introduction to JUnit Testing